Back to Prevention

 Codex standards

-There have also been claims raised that the nutrition labelling measures are not based on relevant international standards, namely standards established by the Codex Alimentarius Commission – the central food standardising body established by the United Nations’ Food and Agriculture Organization and the World Health Organization.
-Codex standards are voluntary standards that facilitate international trade by establishing definitions and requirements for foods, with the overarching objective of protecting consumer health and ensuring fair trading practices in the food trade.5
+There have also been claims raised that the nutrition labelling measures are not based on relevant international standards, namely standards established by the Codex Alimentarius Commission (Codex) - the central food standardising body established by the United Nations’ Food and Agriculture Organization and the World Health Organization.
+Codex standards are voluntary standards that facilitate international trade by establishing definitions and requirements for foods, with the overarching objective of protecting consumer health and ensuring fair trading practices in the food trade.7 Since 2021, Codex provides general guidance for countries on establishing FOPNL systems, which provides latitude to countries on which type of FOPNL should be implemented8.

-As an example of these claims, some WTO countries raised Specific Trade Concerns before the TBT Committee after Chile introduced mandatory black octagonal nutritional warning labels for packaged food that exceed specified thresholds of sodium, saturated fat, sugar or calories.
-Concerns included that the measure created unnecessary obstacles to trade and was more trade-restrictive than necessary to fulfil its legitimate objective of attaining public health.6 Concerns were raised that Chile’s labels deviated from international standards, namely Codex standards, as the measure risked stigmatising some foods.7 WTO members also relied on Codex guidelines that labels should convey an understanding of quantity of nutrients contained in a package and not lead consumers to think there is quantitative knowledge of what people should eat to be healthy.8 Chile responded to the claims by stating that the nutritional labelling measure was evidence-based and designed to achieve a legitimate public health objective of addressing the growing prevalence of non-communicable diseases and childhood obesity in the country.
-The measure has not been the subject of a formal dispute before the WTO.
+The food industry has attempted to use international trade law arguments to oppose or delay country efforts to advance FOPNL policies.
+For example, some WTO countries raised STCs before the TBT Committee after several countries in Latin America, such as Chile, Peru, Uruguay and Mexico, introduced mandatory FOPNL for packaged foods that exceed specified thresholds for nutrients of concern (e.g., of sodium, saturated fat, sugar or calories).
+Concerns included that those measures created unnecessary obstacles to trade and were more trade-restrictive than necessary to fulfil its legitimate objective of attaining public health.59 In the case of Chile, concerns were raised that Chile’s labels deviated from international standards, namely Codex standards, as the measure risked stigmatising some foods.
+Chile responded to the claims by stating that the nutritional labelling measure was evidence-based and designed to achieve a legitimate public health objective of addressing the growing prevalence of non-communicable diseases and childhood obesity in the country.
+Guidelines for FOPNL were subsequently developed at the Codex Alimentarius Commission which recognised the use of FOPNL by countries and provided broad guidance on its implementation without endorsing a particular system of FOPNL.

-As reported in the New York Times, in 2018, as part of the renegotiations of the North American Free Trade Agreement (NAFTA) – a regional trade agreement – the US reportedly wanted to include a ban on “front-of-pack” labelling of unhealthy foods that would prohibit labels like Chile’s black warning labels being introduced in Mexico and Canada.
-According to the news article, a draft US provision sought to ‘prevent any warning symbol, shape or colour that “inappropriately denotes that a hazard exists from consumption of the food or non-alcoholic beverages”’.9 Canada reportedly rejected the US proposal amid reports Canada is considering the introduction of front-of-pack labelling.10
+As reported in the New York Times, in 2018, as part of the renegotiations of the North American Free Trade Agreement (NAFTA) - a regional trade agreement (now replaced by the United States-Mexico-Canada Agreement (USMCA)) - the US reportedly wanted to include a ban on FOPNL of unhealthy foods that would prohibit labels like Chile’s black warning labels being introduced in Mexico and Canada.
+According to the news article, a draft US provision sought to ‘prevent any warning symbol, shape or colour that “inappropriately denotes that a hazard exists from consumption of the food or non-alcoholic beverages”’.10

 Lessons on nutrition labelling for policy makers

-Australian researchers have identified four lessons for public health policy-makers related to interpretive nutrition labelling.
-They suggest that policy-makers:
+Researchers and legal experts have identified several lessons for public health policymakers related to nutrition labelling and related policies411.
+They suggest that policymakers:

 References